How to Change Default PHP Version in cPanel

 Use an Up-to-date PHP Version

-There are several very solid reasons why you should use one of the most recent PHP versions:
+There are several very solid reasons why you should use a more recent PHP version on your website:

-The primary reason that you should update your PHP is for security.
+• Better security - The primary reason that you should use newer PHP versions is security.
 Older PHP versions are no longer getting security fixes.
-That means known vulnerabilities are not being fixed on that version which leaves your site open to attacks.
+That means any new vulnerabilities will not be fixed on that version which leaves your site open to attacks.

-Newer PHP versions always execute code faster which means faster page load speeds.
+• Site Speed - Newer PHP versions always execute code faster and in a more optimized way which means faster page load speeds.
 Furthermore, faster page load speed leads to a better user experience and good SEO signals.
 You should know that site speed is an SEO ranking factor.
 So if you are aiming for page one of Google search results, site speed is quite important.

 How to Check Your PHP Information

-Now you’re curious how to update your PHP version.
-First off, you have to find out what version of PHP you are using.
-There are several ways to check your PHP version.
+Now you’re curious how to update your website's PHP version.
+First off, you have to find out what version of PHP your site is using.
+There are several ways to check that.

 /wp-admin/site-health.php